Killing in the Name

-"Killing in the Name" is a song by the American rock band Rage Against the Machine, and appears on their 1992 debut album Rage Against the Machine.
+"Killing in the Name" is a song by the American rock band Rage Against the Machine from their debut studio album, Rage Against the Machine (1992).
+The song was serviced to US radio on October 20, 1992, as the first single from the album.
 It features heavy drop-D guitar riffs.
-The lyrics protest police brutality, inspired by the beating of Rodney King and the 1992 Los Angeles riots.

-"Killing in the Name" was released as the lead single from Rage Against the Machine in November 1992.
-It reached number 25 on the UK singles chart.
+"Killing in the Name" reached number 25 on the UK singles chart.
 In 2009, following a public campaign protesting the British talent show The X Factor, "Killing in the Name" became the UK Christmas number one.

 Writing

 The guitarist Tom Morello wrote the riffs while teaching a student drop-D tuning; he briefly paused the lesson to record the riff.
 The band worked on the song the next day.
 According to Morello, "Killing in the Name" was a collaborative effort, combining his riff with Tim Commerford's "magmalike" bass, Brad Wilk's "funky, brutal" drumming and vocalist Zack de la Rocha's "conviction".
 Morello recorded his part on a Fender Telecaster and played a guitar solo with a Whammy pedal.